 As the usage of social media and mobile messaging apps has surged tremendously worldwide due to the social distancing and lockdowns to avoid the further spread of Covid-19, scammers have also found an opportunity to thrive.
 Among the many fake messages circulating on social media, there is one particular WhatsApp scam people are falling prey to mostly.

-Named as “WhatsApp Gold”, the scam message is not new and first made its rounds in the mid-2010.
+Named “WhatsApp Gold”, the scam message is not new and first made its rounds in mid-2010.
 The message claims to provide access to a secret app version of WhatsApp used by celebrities.
-This app, according to the text, is the gold version of WhatsApp and offers a suite of exclusive features not available for the users of “regular” version of WhatsApp.
+This app, according to the text, is the gold version of WhatsApp and offers a suite of exclusive features not available to the users of “regular” version of WhatsApp.

 But here’s the dangerous part of the text.
 It contains a link supposedly meant to download the app but is actually malware.
 Once downloaded, it infects a phone, the user’s privacy becomes compromised and they are subject to theft of sensitive personal data.

 However, WhatsApp Gold is not the only scam that seems to have revived.
 Another message, meant to alert users, talks of avoiding videos titled “Martinelli” or “Dance of the Pope”.
 According to this scam text aimed at spreading panic among users, watching the video infects one’s phones with virus or malware or formats it.
 Different versions also seem to exist but state different effects of watching the video – which doesn’t make any harm to the phone.